sainnhe/rust-common/README.md

 ## Introduction

-This is a template repository for rust projects.
-Edit `./Cargo.toml` to get started.
+This project implements common rust libraries that can be used in other projects.

 ## Setup